Healthy Homes Assessment Churton Park

 What We Do

-As building inspectors, we deal with all the aspects that come with professional house inspects.
-We’re here to make sure you make the best choice when it comes to buying your next home.
+As building inspectors, we are experts in all aspects associated with professional house inspects.
+We’re there to make sure that you make the best choice when it comes to purchasing your next property.

-We are specialised in a range of services to make sure that you are completely aware of the state of any property you may be looking to purchase or sell in addition to other solutions.
+We specialise in a range of services to ensure that you are completely informed about the condition of any property you might be contemplating buying or selling in addition to other solutions.

-With our systemised method of conducting your house inspection and the latest software technology with digital photos embedded into the document, you are able to actually see any issues discovered.
-Because of our detailed reporting it’s not surprising that we receive so many clients who recommend our service to family and friends.
+Our systematic approach to inspecting your property and the most up-to-date software technology with digital photos embedded into the document, you are able to actually see any problems that might be discovered.
+Through our comprehensive report, it is easy to understand why we have so many customers who recommend our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports